GOKU-THUG/EXPOS/README.md

 Nexpos

 This repository contains my implementation of Project eXpOS (eXperimental Operating System) done as part of the Operating Systems Laboratory course I took in 2021.
-Also included are a few shell scripts I made to optimise my workflow.

 More details about the project can be found on the website.